A Trusted Friend in a Complicated World

 Who was the first president to be born in the United States?

 The answer would be too easy if it were George Washington.
-Here are the unlikely jobs some presidents held after they left office.
+Here are the unlikely jobs some presidents held after the White House.

 8 / 22